Brahma Kumaris: Early history

-The Brahma Kumaris, originally called Om Mandali, started in Hyderabad, Sindh in north-west India (present-day Pakistan) It received this name because members would chant "Om" together, before having discourse on spiritual matters in the traditional satsang style.
-The original discourses were closely connected to the Bhagavad Gita.
+The Brahma Kumaris organisation was founded in Hyderabad, Sindh, in northwest India (present-day Pakistan).
+They were initially known as Om Mandali, as the members would together chant Om before engaging in a spiritual discourse in traditional satsangs (meetings).
+These original discourses were closely connected to the Bhagavad Gita.

-The founder, Lekhraj Khubchand Kirpilani (who became known in the group as "Om Baba") was a wealthy jeweler.
-He reported what he said were a series of visions and other transcendental experiences that commenced around 1935 and became the basis for the discourses.
-He said he believed there was a greater power working through him and that many of those who attended these gatherings were themselves having spiritual experiences.
-The majority of those who came were women and children from the Bhaibund caste - a caste of wealthy merchants and business people whose husbands and fathers were often overseas on business.
+Founder Lekhraj Khubchand Kirpilani (also known as Om Baba) was in the jewelry business.
+In 1935, after witnessing a series of transcendental experiences and visions, he gave up his business to lay the foundation of Om Mandali.
+He believed that there was a greater power working through him and that many of those who attended the discourses were themselves having spiritual experiences.
+The majority of those who came were women and children from the Bhaibund caste, which consisted of wealthy merchants and business people whose husbands and fathers were often overseas on business.